 I took my 9-month-old daughter and 6-year-old son to New York City during the first week of August to attend BlogHer.
-(To see a photo gallery of our trip, click here.)
+(To see a photo gallery of our trip, scroll to the bottom of this post click here.)

-As I wrote in the comment section on her excellent and thorough blog post about the event, it was my first BlogHer conference.
+As I wrote in the comment section on her excellent and thorough blog post about the event, BlogHer 2010 was my first BlogHer conference.

 The blog I write at Mothering.com is called “Mothering Outside the Lines.”
 I’ve been blogging there for a little under a year.
 I’m under contract to update the blog three times a week.
 Though I think I’m getting the hang of it, I still consider myself very much a newbie in the blogosphere.